If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an

-Like a lot of people I know, the last few months have been weird, mind and body.
+Like a lot of people I know, the last few months have been a weird experience, both mind and body-wise.
 The activities and movement that were just built in to my day pre-pandemic (from commutes to after work activities to weekends with friends) were just no longer there.
 More and more the motivation to move and connect with my body and be active had to be totally internally motivated and, given my quarantine situation and considerations, mostly solo endeavors.
 So for a while, save for solo hikes with a dog or some outdoor yoga, I felt pretty sedentary.
 (And, for me, that translated to feeling pretty dang awful and disconnected with my body.)

 So I was on the hunt for something to disrupt these patterns and came across the Flexispot Cycle Desk Bike.
 It had gone viral on TikTok with new and veteran WFH life folks marveling at its multi-task potential (and I, being an irrelevant Old™ who isn’t on TikTok often, saw rumbles about it on Twitter and decided to go for it.)